Conime2025/conime-multi/content/en/posts/anime/kaijuu-8-season-2-ungkap-trailer.md

 [[videos]]
 url = "https://www.youtube.com/embed/86pUz-brRJQ"
-title = "アニメ『怪獣８号』第２期メインPV【新たな脅威】篇｜7月19日より毎週土曜23:00～放送･配信開始"
+title = "Kaiju No. 8 Season 2 Main PV [New Threat] | Broadcast/Streaming from July 19th Every Saturday at 23:00"
 source = "YouTube / TOHO animation"

 [[videos]]
 url = "https://www.youtube.com/embed/zhXaZ4pL8gQ"
-title = "アニメ『怪獣８号』第２期ティザーPV｜2025年7月放送開始"
+title = "Kaiju No. 8 Season 2 Teaser PV | Broadcast Begins July 2025"
 source = "YouTube / TOHO animation"
 +++

-TOHO animation merilis teaser trailer dan visual karakter Gen Narumi untuk *Kaiju No. 8 Season 2* pada 22 Maret 2025 melalui kanal resminya dan situs kaiju-no8.net.
+TOHO animation has unveiled the teaser trailer and official character visual for **Kaiju No. 8 Season 2** on March 22, 2025, via their official YouTube channel and the series website.

-Anime ini melanjutkan kisah Kafka Hibino setelah konfrontasi sengit dengan Kaiju No. 9.
-Season 2 akan memperkenalkan Gen Narumi, kapten Divisi Pertahanan Ke-1, yang menjadi pusat cerita berikutnya.
-Visual yang dirilis menampilkan Narumi dalam pose siap bertarung dengan ekspresi serius.
+The new season continues Kafka Hibino’s desperate fight after his intense confrontation with Kaiju No. 9.
+Season 2 will prominently feature **Gen Narumi**, the Captain of the Defense Force’s First Division, who takes center stage in the next arc.
+The released visual shows Narumi in a determined combat stance, emphasizing his serious and charismatic leadership.

-### Detail Produksi
+### Production Details
-- Studio: Production I.G
+- **Studio**: Production I.G
-- Desain Kaiju: Khara (Hideaki Anno team)
+- **Kaiju Designs**: Khara (Hideaki Anno’s team)
-- Penayangan Global: Crunchyroll mengonfirmasi distribusi internasional.
+- **Global Streaming**: Crunchyroll confirmed international distribution.
-- Status: *Dalam Produksi / Coming Soon* (tanggal tayang spesifik belum diumumkan).
+- **Status**: *In Production / Coming Soon* (no exact air date announced yet).

 {{< related-auto >}}

-### Trailer Teaser
+### Teaser Trailer
-Teaser resmi menampilkan cuplikan Kafka dalam bentuk Kaiju No. 8, suasana gelap penuh ketegangan, dan sekilas aksi Gen Narumi.
-Animasi produksi I.G tampak mempertahankan kualitas Season 1, dengan desain Kaiju khas Khara.
+The teaser PV showcases Kafka transforming into Kaiju No. 8, dark and tense atmospheres, and quick cuts of Gen Narumi in action.
+Production I.G’s animation maintains the quality fans loved in Season 1, while Khara’s Kaiju designs continue to deliver menacing, cinematic creatures.

-Tonton teaser resminya di kanal [YouTube TOHO animation](https://www.youtube.com/watch?v=86pUz-brRJQ).
+Watch the official teaser on [TOHO animation's YouTube channel](https://www.youtube.com/watch?v=86pUz-brRJQ).

-> “Narumi… dia jenius dalam membasmi kaiju.
-Tapi juga seorang yang terlalu bebas.” — Komentar Kafka di teaser.
+> “Narumi... he’s a genius at killing kaiju.
+But he’s also too free-spirited.” — Kafka’s line in the teaser.

-### Karakter Baru: Gen Narumi
+### New Character: Gen Narumi
-- Kapten Divisi 1, terkenal dengan skill bertarung tinggi.
+- Captain of the elite First Division, renowned for his exceptional combat skills.
-- Memimpin unit elite dengan metode tidak konvensional.
+- Leads with unconventional, sometimes reckless tactics.
-- Teaser menekankan interaksi pertama Kafka dengan Narumi, membuka konflik dan dinamika tim yang lebih kompleks.
+- The teaser hints at Kafka’s first encounter with Narumi, setting up complex team dynamics and new conflicts.

-### Opening Theme oleh AURORA
+### Opening Theme by AURORA
-Season 2 juga mengumumkan opening theme berjudul “You Can’t Run From Yourself” yang dinyanyikan oleh AURORA, musisi asal Norwegia dengan gaya vokal khas dan lirik emosional.
-Lagu ini diharapkan menambah intensitas drama dalam cerita, mendukung atmosfer tegang namun emosional khas *Kaiju No. 8*.
+Season 2 will feature an opening theme titled **“You Can’t Run From Yourself”** by Norwegian artist **AURORA**, known for her haunting vocals and emotive lyrics.
+This song is expected to add emotional intensity and support the series’ signature dark, tense atmosphere.

 {{< image-caption
   src="/images/anime/aurora.webp"
-  alt="Foto Aurora"
+  alt="Photo of AURORA"
-  title="Official Artist Photo of AURORA for Kaiju No. 8 Opening Theme" sources="Kaiju No. 8 Official Site Website,https://kaiju-no8.net/music/season2.html#opening"
+  title="Official Artist Photo of AURORA for Kaiju No. 8 Opening Theme" sources="Kaiju No. 8 Official Site,https://kaiju-no8.net/music/season2.html#opening"
 >}}

-> “Saya selalu mencintai anime.
-Saya merasa sangat terhormat bisa menulis lagu untuk *Kaiju No. 8*.
-Waktu ke Jepang saya bertemu tim yang luar biasa dan bahkan bertemu Godzilla di TOHO!
-Lagu ini adalah doa supaya saya bisa kembali ke Jepang lagi.” — *AURORA (komentar resmi di situs Kaiju No. 8)*
+> “I’ve always loved anime.
+I’m truly honored to write a song for *Kaiju No. 8*.
+When I visited Japan, I met an amazing team and even saw Godzilla at TOHO!
+This song is a prayer to return to Japan again.” — *AURORA (official comment on Kaiju No. 8 site)*

-Kolaborasi dengan AURORA memberikan nuansa unik dan diharapkan memperkaya pengalaman menonton Season 2.
+This collaboration with AURORA brings an international touch and promises to enhance the emotional experience of Season 2.

-### Kapan Tayang?
+### When Will It Air?
-Belum ada tanggal resmi.
-Statusnya hanya "Production Confirmed" dan "Coming Soon" di situs resmi.
+No official date has been announced yet.
+The status remains “Production Confirmed” and “Coming Soon” on the official site.
-Prediksi penayangan: 2025–2026.
+Industry predictions suggest a release between late 2025 and 2026.

 {{< content-end >}}